This post contains affiliate links. Please see our disclosure policy.

 Chocolate Mousse Filling

 - Remove the egg mixture from the heat and let cool about 5 minutes.
 Pour in the cooled melted dark chocolate and salt.
 Whisk until the chocolate looks smooth and glossy.
-It will thicken and look a little textured at first that's ok, just whisk a little more until smooth.85 grams bittersweet dark chocolate (60-70% cocoa), 1/4 teaspoon fine sea salt
+It will thicken and look a little textured at first.
+That's ok.
+Just whisk a little more until smooth.85 grams bittersweet dark chocolate (60-70% cocoa), 1/4 teaspoon fine sea salt

 - Make the whipped cream filling while the chocolate mixture cools.
 Combine the cream, powdered sugar, and vanilla in a large mixing bowl.
 Using a hand mixer, beat until thick.
 Place in fridge until ready to use.240 grams cold heavy whipping cream, 1 tablespoon powdered sugar/icing sugar, 2 teaspoons vanilla bean paste or pure vanilla extract